myagmurs/userdataprocessing/README.md

 - Go to the page http://localhost:8080/swagger-ui/index.html
 - There you can use the available endpoints to process data
 - For DB console: http://localhost:8080/h2-console/

+Uses sources from: https://github.com/opendevl/Json2Flat to transform Json to Csv